Barboursville, West Virginia: Economy

-Young people in Barboursville are educated by the schools of the Cabell County Board of Education.
-In 1994, the board consolidated most of its schools into a few large facilities.
-Primary education is given at Village of Barboursville Elementary, which is a consolidation of Pea Ridge Elementary and Barboursville Elementary.
-Also Martha Elementary, on Martha Rd.
-Davis Creek Elementary is an additional school that is available to residents of Barboursville.
-This school can be found off Davis Creek Road and Alternate 10.
-High school students began attending Cabell Midland High School, a facility resulting from the consolidation of Barboursville High School and Milton High School, in the fall of 1994.
-Cabell Midland High School is in Ona, about five miles east of Barboursville.

-Technical and trade education for Barboursville public school students is administered by the Cabell County Career Technology Center in Huntington; the CCCTC offers courses in automotive mechanics, HVAC, welding, nursing, and information technology.
-Classes are also available to adults as college-level courses.

-University courses are available through Marshall University and Mountwest Community and Technical College in Huntington.

 Landmarks

 There is a trail through Barboursville that showcases many of its historic buildings.
-One such structure is an old toll house dating to the pre-Civil War era.
+One such structure is an old toll house dating to the pre–Civil War era.
 Other landmarks include the Veterans' Home, Barboursville Elementary and Middle Schools (both schools have been rebuilt), and Barboursville Park, which serves as a popular recreation area for residents of the area.

 Barboursville is located near U.S. Route 60, which follows the route of the historic Midland Trail.

 The Barboursville Park is another major attraction within the Village.
 It encompasses more than 750 acres and has soccer and baseball fields, tennis courts, basketball courts, fishing ponds, walking trails, equestrian trails, horse show ring, and amphitheater.
 There is also a newly opened splash pad and plans have been announced to build a disc golf course.
 The U.S. Youth Soccer Region 1 Championship was held at the soccer complex within Barboursville Park in 2015 and 2016.
 Also hosted was the U.S. Youth Soccer Region 1 President's Cup in 2017.

 Lake William in the Barboursville Park is a 17-acre impoundment located on the City Barboursville's Community Park in Cabell County.
 Access to the lake is by County Route 31 and 31.